Divergence-from-randomness model

-Term weights are being treated as the standard of whether a specific word is in that set or not.
+Term weights serve as the standard of whether a specific word is in that set or not.
 Term weights are computed by measuring the divergence between a term distribution produced by a random process and the actual term distribution.

 Divergence from randomness models set up by instantiating the three main components of the framework: first selecting a basic randomness model, then applying the first normalization and at last normalizing the term frequencies.
-The basic models are from the following tables.

 Definition

 The divergence from randomness is based on this idea: "The more the divergence of the within-document term-frequency from its frequency within the collection, the more the information carried by the word t in document d.
 In other words, the term-weight is inversely related to the probability of term-frequency within the document d obtained by a model M of randomness."